19.3: Regulation of Oxidative Phosphorylation

 Panel (b) shows H+ release is induced by valinomycin-mediated K+ uptake in FoF1-K+ liposomes with the H+-ATP synthase functioning in the synthetic mode.
 The rates of H+ uptake (a) and H+ release (b) are reduced when the liposomes are incubated with increasing concentrations of isolated IF1.
 Black circle valinomycin.

-Five key histidines in IF1 play a role in the inhibition of the ATPase activity and the oligomerization of IF1.
-When the pH gradient collapses, and the matrix becomes more acidic (as seen in hypoxia and ischemia), IF1 form dimers that inhibit ATP hydrolysis.
-At higher pHs, IF1 forms a dimer of IF1 dimers, or effectively a tetramer, which prevents its binding to ATP synthase and hence prevents the inhibition of ATP synthesis.
+Five key histidines in IF1 play a role in inhibiting the ATPase activity and the oligomerization of IF1.
+When the pH gradient collapses and the matrix becomes more acidic (as seen in hypoxia and ischemia), IF1 forms dimers that inhibit ATP hydrolysis.
+At higher pHs, IF1 forms a dimer of IF1 dimers, or effectively a tetramer, which prevents its binding to ATP synthase and the inhibition of ATP synthesis.
 An IF1-H49K mutant is an active inhibitor even at higher pHs.
 These properties are illustrated in Figure \(\PageIndex{9}\).

 Figure \(\PageIndex{9}\): Post-translational regulation of IF1 activity.
 Esparza-Moltó, ibid.